facebookresearch/habitat-challenge/README.md

 ## Acknowledgments

-The Habitat challenge would not have been possible without the infrastructure and support of [EvalAI](https://evalai.cloudcv.org/) team and the data of [Gibson](http://gibsonenv.stanford.edu/) team.
+The Habitat challenge would not have been possible without the infrastructure and support of [EvalAI](https://evalai.cloudcv.org/) team.
+We also thank the work behind [Gibson](http://gibsonenv.stanford.edu/) and [Matterport3D](https://niessner.github.io/Matterport/) datasets.

 ## References